 However, despite his strikingly wonderful musical contribution to this movie, Willow’s soundtrack was not nominated for any musical awards.
 However, after this film and throughout his career, his music was to win a massive 80 nominations with 51 wins.
 Most of his musical scores were awarded after this movie for work in films such as A Beautiful Mind (2001) and Braveheart (1995).
 He worked alongside more famous names such as James Cameron and Oliver Stone.

 However, surprisingly Horner won just two Oscars.
 After ten Academy Award nominations, he was finally awarded his first two Oscars, on the same night.
 The Oscars were for the accompanying music for that Titanic love song, My Heart Will Go On.
 Along with an Oscar for the Best Music, Original Dramatic Score for this film.

 As we hear his film musical scores even after his death will in our hearts – like the song – will go on.
 And now we can remember the ways, this cult little person movie soundtrack helped led to a big personal movie music career.

 2nd Annual Remembering James Horner Blogathon 2017 No 32

-This was reviewed for the 2nd Annual Remembering James Horner blogathon, run by Film Music Central.
-Other reviews with this cast include Warwick Davis in Star Wars VII: The Force Awakens (2015).
-Val Kilmer is reviewed in Top Secret (1984) and Jean Marsh in The Eagle Has Landed (1976).
+This film was reviewed for the 2nd Annual Remembering James Horner blogathon, run by Film Music Central.
+Other reviews with this cast include Warwick Davis in Star Wars VII: The Force Awakens.
+Val Kilmer is reviewed in Top Secret and Top Gun.
+Jean Marsh stars in The Eagle Has Landed.